jianwen-android/notes-sst-/Physics/Practical.md

 - **MUST BE SPECIFIC IN WHAT IS THE HUMAN ERROR**
 - e.g. Human reaction time errror
 	- Due to human reaction time, the results obtained from the experiment will have some inaccuracies
+- if there is a stopwatch involved you could talk about reaction time in starting or stopping the stopwatch
+	- repeat the experiment several times and take the average time to reduce errors

+-   for conversion of energy, can talk about loss of thermal/potential energy to surroundings; precaution would be to provide insulation or lubricate the surfaces respectively

+## Systematic errors

+### Oscillations or moving parts

+- affected by wind

+-   can also be that the apparatus used is not precise enough? then for the precaution ya just use a more precise one (eg ruler vs vernier calliper)

 # Things to note